SlowBubble/MidiChordSheet/README.md

 ## P2

+- Is this still an issue?
+Fix beat subdivision 1 delay in playing
+- Show 1 voice for the lead sheet view (add another view or debug view).
+- Display k, k-1, ....
+  - Need more design for what info is needed and how to convert.
+- pickup measure for chords.
+  - Need to use v2 for chord parsing.
 - Record backing track for youtube?
 - Think about song form e.g. (a-b)-a-b'
   - Should nonrepeating final parts, a-b', be inferred from a, b, outro using the header, "Replace: b"?